page_title_detailed

 If you’re having brachytherapy, or internal radiation, it can be done in a couple of different ways:

 • Interstitial radiation therapy is a less common form of brachytherapy similar to intracavitary brachytherapy, but many catheters are used.
 The catheters are placed through the skin into the breast.
-The radioactive pellets are placed inside the tubes for short periods over several days and then taken out.
+The radioactive pellets are placed inside the tubes for short periods over several days and then removed.

 general_content